Localisation

 countryListAriaLabel: "List of countries",

-// Placeholder for the search input in the dropdown
+// Placeholder for the country search input

 searchPlaceholder: "Search",